 What startups should use surveys

-Founders have the unshakable belief that they’ve stumbled upon a good idea and will stop at nothing to see it come to life.
+Founders have the unshakable belief that they’ve stumbled upon a good idea and they can start a business that will succeed.
+They will stop at nothing to see it come to life.
 It’s a good and bad thing.

 The problem is that their ideas often need work to make it over the hump.
 Maybe that killer feature isn’t so killer.
 It’s possible you’ve selected the wrong market or distribution channel.
 It could be that the messaging is slightly off and instead of it being a resounding yes, prospects will have to think long and hard.